8go/nostr-commander-rs/README.md

   -l, --listen
           Listen to events, notifications and messages.
 This option listens to events and messages forever.
 To stop, type Control-C on your keyboard.
-E.g. this helps you get event ids for published notices --add-contact
+You want to listen if you want to get the event ids for published notices.
+Subscriptions do not automatically turn listening on.
+If you want to listen to your subscriptions, you must use --listen
+      --add-contact
           Add one or more contacts.
 Must be used in combination with --alias, --key, --relay.
 If you want to add N new contacts, use --add-contact